We can help you sell your

 market changed with a new group of collectors entering the market.

-fulfilled and the tech bubble blew up.
-They are still a popular collectible and demand is pretty
+They are a popular collectible and demand is pretty

-calculators also took off for a while and reached new and unheard
+electronic calculators also took off for a while and reached unheard

-of values when demand rose right after the internet came into vogue.
+when demand rose right after the internet came into vogue.
+The market

 our school

-the rare with the example being where an Apple 1 brought half a million
+the rare still do well with the prime example being the Apple 1 computers selling

-or so a while back.
+or so.
 Results like that are explained by some folks

 simply having too much money.